Internal Services

 SMS Character Limits & Concatenation

-- Single SMS: Up to 160 characters for standard 7-bit GSM encoding.
+- Single SMS: Up to 160 characters when standard 7-bit GSM encoding is used.

-- Unicode Encoding: Messages containing non-GSM characters (e.g., emojis or specialized symbols) use 16-bit UCS-2 encoding and are limited to 70 characters per message part.
+- Unicode encoding: Messages containing characters outside the GSM set use UCS-2 and are limited to 70 characters per part.

 SMS API Request Parameters

-Send a POST request containing a JSON body with the following parameters:
+Send a POST request with a JSON body containing the following parameters:

 | Parameter | Type | Required | Description | Example |